HideakiAbe/ESP32Repository/README.md

 //How to use the member function

     void begin().
-    If it is a http request from a browser, // start a web response, which will not be published to the web until begin() is executed.
+    //If it is a http request from a browser,
+    //returns a http response, which will not be published to the web until begin() is executed.

     webGraph *addGraph(graph *g).
     //member function to add a graph object to webGraph.